lucaswang977/devenv-config/README.md

 ### Zsh with Zellij
 * Float a window to execute some commands then hide: ctrl+p w
+* Lock the all the other keybindings from Zellij: ctrl+g

 ### NeoVim with LunarVim
 * <Space-sk> to show all the commands